zero-one-group/geni/CONTRIBUTING.md

 - Check the pre-release CI steps with `make pre-release-test`.
 - Deploy the main library with `lein deploy clojars`.
 - Merge the library version-bump branch.
-- Create a new release on GitHub with a summary of all the changes.
+- Create a new release on GitHub with a summary of all the changes and the new uberjar uploaded.

 ### Installation